hmcts/et-pet-et1/app/views/guides/markdown/acas_early_conciliation.md

 If Acas can't help you come to an agreement with your employer, they will send you a certificate.

 The certificate will contain an Acas early conciliation certificate number.
-You'll need this number when making your online application to an employment tribunal.
+You'll need this number when making your online claim to an employment tribunal.

 ### Conciliation with multiple respondents